yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01g-Advanced_CPP.md

 ### Code Reuse with Composition
 We have a new class `ActivityManager`, and all the common activities that originally defined in `Dog` are moved to the `ActivityManager`.
 Every `Dog` have a pointer to the `ActivityManager` - `pActMngr`, and then they reuse the code of the common activities through the `pActMngr`.
 This is code reuse with ***composition structure***.
 How does it look comparing to the inheritance example.
-On the surface, it seems like the composition is worse, because it has more lines of code, and it introduces a new class.
-However, the composition is actually a much better structure for code reuse.
+On the surface, it seems like the ***composition*** is worse, because it has more lines of code, and it introduces a new `class`.
+However, the ***composition*** is actually a much better structure for code reuse.
 Let's discuss why.
 ```
 class ActivityManager {
     ...common activities...